 Course highlights include Cascade Falls, Bloede Dam, which was the first submerged hydroelectric dam known to exist, Swinging Bridge, and the ruins of the Orange Grove Flour Mill and the small manufacturing towns of Orange Grove and Avalon, as well as the Avalon Nail and Iron Works.
 Not to mention gorgeous views of the Patapsco River throughout!
 Adding to the intrigue of this race is the fact that part of the 1999 movie The Blair Witch project was filmed at Patapsco Valley State Park!

-The race begins and finishes in the grassy field adjacent to shelter #105 in the Avalon Area of Patapsco Valley State Park in Baltimore, MD.
+The race begins and finishes in the grassy field adjacent to shelter #105 in the Avalon Area of Patapsco Valley State Park in Arbutus, MD.

 Start Time & Cutoff

-The Patapsco Valley 50K will start at 6am on Saturday, October 25th, 2014.
-The cutoff time for completing the run is 10 hours.
+The Patapsco Valley 50K will start at 7:30am on Saturday, October 27th, 2018.
+The cutoff time for completing the run is 10 hours (5:30pm).
+Please visit our website and follow us on Facebook for more details about the event and answers to your questions.